lukeschunk/Notebook/React/Flux/Flux.md

 * The store is a set of functionality that is connected to one component.

 ## Example
 * You have a react component that has a click handler.
-Every time you click it, it shoots out an action that has a payload.
+Evcdery time you click it, it shoots out an action that has a payload.
 This fires an action in the 'app actions folder'.
 It then wraps up this payload inside an object that

 ## THE Flow